All GOVA Transit buses have bike racks to transport your bike for free.

-- Due to space limitations, you cannot load or unload your bicycle at the Downtown Transit Terminal.
-Please exit and board the bus at least one stop away from the terminal.
+- Due to space limitations, you cannot load or unload your bicycle at the GOVA Downtown Mobility Hub, 9 Elm Street, Sudbury.
+Please exit and board the bus at least one stop away.

 - Bike racks are available on a first-come, first-served basis.

 - A bicycle may be transported on-board a bus at the driver’s discretion.
 The comfort and safety of other passengers cannot be compromised and the bicycle cannot block the aisle.

 - Only non-motorized, single-seated, two-wheeled bikes are allowed on the racks.